SQtatdev/Music-Game-Application-on-Python/README.md

 # Space = Next

-# key "S" ONLY IN ENGLISH = plays music
+# key "S" ONLY IN ENGLISH = play music